sd99park/Rand_Schedule/README.md

 It was written in python and takes a .txt file as the input.
-Currently the program is still under development but the logic behind everything has been finished. the output of this program is still in the terminal, but I have plans to add a front end with Django to make this more user friendly.
+Currently the program is still under development but the logic behind everything has been finished. the output of this program is still in the terminal, but I am currently creating a React front-end to make this more user friendly.

 # How the algorithm works